 ESG considerations are one of a number of factors that the investment manager examines when considering investments for the Fund's portfolio.
-In light of this, the issuers in which the Fund invests may not be considered ESG-focused issuers and may have lower or adverse ESG assessments.
-Consideration of ESG factors may affect the Fund's exposure to certain issuers or industries and may not work as intended.
+In light of this, the issuers in which the Fund invests may not be considered ESG-focused companies.
 In addition, ESG considerations assessed as part of the Fund's investment process may vary across types of eligible investments and issuers.
 The investment manager does not assess every investment for ESG factors and, when it does, not every ESG factor may be identified or evaluated.
-The investment manager's assessment of an issuer's ESG factors is subjective and will likely differ from that of investors, third party service providers (e.g., ratings providers) and other funds.
+The investment manager's assessment of an issuer may differ from that of investors. third-party service providers, such as ratings providers, and other funds.
 As a result, securities selected by the investment manager may not reflect the beliefs and values of any particular investor.
-The investment manager also may be dependent on the availability of timely, complete and accurate ESG data reported by issuers and/or third-party research providers, the timeliness, completeness and accuracy of which is out of the investment manager's control.
-ESG factors are often not uniformly measured or defined, which could impact the investment manager views ESG considerations as having the potential to contribute to the Fund's long-term performance, there is no guarantee that such results will be achieved.
+The investment manager also may be dependent on the availability of timely, complete and accurate ESG data being reported by issuers and/or thirdparty research providers to evaluate ESG factors.
+ESG factors are often not uniformly measured or defined, which could impact the investment manager's ability to assess an issuer.
+While the investment manager views ESG considerations as having the potential to contribute to the Fund's long-term performance, there is no guarantee that such results will be achieved.